 In order to become certified, a local government must:

-- Pass an historic preservation ordinance (see a model ordinance – PDF; also see Farmington City’s ordinance – PDF — for an example of an ordinance in a Utah town), and
+- Pass an historic preservation ordinance: See our Model Historic Preservation Ordinance.
+Also see Farmington City’s ordinance — PDF — for an example of an ordinance in a Utah town

 - Appoint an historic preservation commission.
 In selecting the commission, try to fill at least two of the positions with “professionals”—that is, people who have a college degree or professional training as an historian, architect, architectural historian, or archaeologist.
 If there are no professionals in your community who are able to serve on the commission, then this requirement can be waived.